 The U.S. Supreme Court is shown June 21, 2021 in Washington, DC.
-The court is expected to issue a series of opinions this week, including a decision today in favor of Goldman Sachs to avoid a class action lawsuit by investors.
 (Photo by Win McNamee/Getty Images)

 More than three weeks after the Montana Supreme Court ordered the return of thousands of emails that were obtained through legislative subpoenas, those emails still remain unreturned because the state’s attorney general appears to be mulling over an appeal to the United States Supreme Court.